psksvp/SimLang/readme.md

 ### Recursion

 Recursion is supported.
-The example below shows a recursion function which calculates the sum of the number from 1 to a.
+The example below shows a recursive function which calculates the sum of the number from 1 to a.

 ~~~
 function sum(a:numeric):numeric